andreaswilli/react-verification-input/README.md

 # react-verification-input

 `react-verification-input` is a customizable, masked input, which can be used to enter all sorts of codes e.g. security codes when two-factor authenticating.
+It is compatible with [Redux Form](https://github.com/erikras/redux-form) 🎉

 ## Installation